luslab/oz-bulk-rnaseq/B. Sequencing data.md

 ## Edit fastq file names

 It is very error prone to generate filenames from meaningless numbers e.g. SRR1553607.
-It is better to use programming constructs to create filenames like so:
+Better to rename into something meaningful e.g. VCP_D7_1.
+If there are many samples then use programming constructs to create filenames like so:

 ```
 # Iterate over arrays and create file names from them.